sophiabrandt/supertokens-example-nodejs/README.md

 This is an example authentication backend using the **[Supertokens.io][supertokens]** Node.js SDK **with Docker**.
 The code is basically a TypeScript port of the [official Supertokens.io Quickstart][quickstart], but with a self-hosted Postgres database.
 Check the [`docker-compose.yml`](docker-compose.yml) if you're interested.

-Please see the [Supertokens demo](https://github.com/supertokens/supertokens-demo-react) for more details.

 The project is only used for development and needs to be adjusted for production.
 For Docker, see:

 * [BretFisher/node-docker-good-defaults][dockerdefaults]